arunenfin/reactjs/basic-react-app-with-routing.md

 ```
 ## Creating a production build
 To create a production build of the application run `npm run build` in the terminal.
 A folder named `build` will be created in the `basicapp` folder.
 Now you can host the `build` folder using apache or nginx.

+> Please refer the folder `basicapp` for the complete code.

 ## References

  - [https://reactjs.org/docs/introducing-jsx.html](https://reactjs.org/docs/introducing-jsx.html)